 AOSS is a leader in computational technologies for space environment simulations, having developed the first high-performance, solution adaptive magnetohydrodynamics model for space plasmas as well as the Space Weather Modeling Framework (SWMF) that makes it possible to simulate the coupled Sun-Earth system faster than real time.

-A Leader in Space and Atmospheric Science
+A Leader in Space and Climate Science

 AOSS is known as a leading science and engineering center for exploring the solar system and protecting the planet.